 After the completion of the procedure, the migrated and customized features are validated from the key points of client documentation created in the analysis phase.
 The functionalities of search and navigation are also checked for quality assurance to ensure expected results on SharePoint online environment.

 Phase 5 – Ongoing Support and Maintenance

 After verification of the migrated application, the metadata information is replaced with deployment scripts and the test data is cleaned up.
 Then, the SharePoint online site is ready for deployment.
-It is recommended to opt for a maintenance and support plan that includes permission management for Office 365 services, security audits, user management, and troubleshooting concerns.
+It is recommended to opt for a maintenance and support plan that includes permission management for Microsoft Office 365 services, security audits, user management, and troubleshooting concerns.

 The last word

-Migrating to Office 365 is highly beneficial as it helps improve core business processes, internal communication, project management, and collaboration.
+Migrating to Microsoft Office 365 is highly beneficial as it helps improve core business processes, internal communication, project management, and collaboration.
 The automation of updates and real-time optimization enables you to see a bigger picture of business growth instead of worrying about infrastructure and server issues.

-Leverage maximum business benefits with Office 365.
+Leverage maximum business benefits with Microsoft Office 365.